 6. “The most intolerably slow of all men who ever adored red tape.”

-This isn’t the nicest thing to say about one of your colleagues—in this case, one of TR’s fellow Civil Service Commissioners (and Civil War veteran), Charles Lyman.
+This isn’t the nicest thing to say about one of your colleagues—in this case, one of TR’s fellow civil service commissioners (and Civil War veteran), Charles Lyman.
 According to Lyman’s Men of Mark in America entry, published in 1906, “While Mr. Roosevelt's work and attention were largely given to the investigation of abuses and violations of the law and rules, and to the education of public opinion in favor of the reform, through public addresses and the press, Mr. Lyman's work was almost wholly administrative and constructive, his purpose and effort being to establish the reform on a sound and conservative basis and to develop it according to the more obvious and pressing needs of the public service.”

 7. “A professional yodeler, a human trombone.”

-Said of William Jennings Bryan, then Secretary of State to Woodrow Wilson.
+Said of William Jennings Bryan, then secretary of state to Woodrow Wilson.

 8. “That leprous spot upon our civilization.”

-Roosevelt didn’t have kind words for William Randolph Hearst’s New York Journal, who dared “[portray] me as attacking labor when I enforce the law as regards Miller in the Printing Office,” Roosevelt wrote to Harrison Gray Otis in 1903.
+Roosevelt didn’t have kind words for William Randolph Hearst’s New York Journal, which dared “[portray] me as attacking labor when I enforce the law as regards Miller in the Printing Office,” Roosevelt wrote to Harrison Gray Otis in 1903.
 Earlier, the paper had published an interview in which Roosevelt supposedly called the paper’s coverage of the lead up to the Spanish-American War “most commendable and accurate.”
 The paper’s coverage was actually full of inaccuracies, and according to Roosevelt, he never gave that interview—and loudly denied those words of praise.

 9. “Puzzlewit,” “Fathead,” “Brains less than a guinea pig.”

 Roosevelt reserved some of his harshest words for his hand-picked successor.
-Roosevelt and William Howard Taft had a falling out; eventually, after challenging Taft for the Republican nomination (saying, "I'll name the compromise candidate.
+Roosevelt and William Howard Taft had a falling out; eventually, after challenging Taft for the Republican nomination (saying, “I'll name the compromise candidate.
 He'll be me.
 I'll name the compromise platform.
-It will be our platform”) Roosevelt ran against Taft in 1912 as a member of the Progressive party, a.k.a. the Bull Moose Party, and that’s when the gloves came off.
+It will be our platform”), Roosevelt ran against Taft in 1912 as a member of the Progressive party, a.k.a. the Bull Moose party, and that’s when the gloves came off.